 This course is designed as a weekly seminar series that will include presentations by the MMED graduate students.
 The format will be as follows: seminar talks by students in years 3 and beyond to provide a research update presentations by second year students involving basic science-clinical case translation topics, and short presentations on lab rotation accomplishments by first year students.
+Additional sessions include Clinical Connections presentations by practicing physicians and continuing Responsible Conduct of Research case studies with small group discussions led by program trainers.
 The primary goals of this series are to gain experience and improve oral presentation skills, to share results and thoughts with peers during research discussions, and to learn to take the lead in developing and asking questions during seminars.

 MMED 521.
 Molecular aspects of the diagnosis, pathology, and treatment of selected human diseases.
 3 Units.